benlowry/node-mongodb-wrapper/README.markdown

 	db.poolEnabled = true;
 	db.poolLimit = 20;

-	/*
-	Killing makes sure connections end up terminated.
-I haven't figured out where yet but orphanned connections are not fun, so upon creation they're stored in an array now and each time they're used they have a timer reset, after which if they're still in use the timer will reset again the first time online or if they are not in use they'll be destroyed.
+	// Killing makes sure connections end up terminated.
+I haven't figured out
+	// where yet but orphanned connections are not fun, so upon creation they're
+	// stored in an array now and each time they're used they have a timer
-	*/
+	// reset after which if they're still in use the timer will reset again the
+	// first time online or if they are not in use they'll be destroyed.
-	db.killEnabled = true;
+	// db.killEnabled = true;
-	db.expireConnection = 30;
+	// db.expireConnection = 30;

 ## Why